Niki Davis: Effective leadership

 Between 2001 and 2005, Davis was a project partner in International Leadership in Educational Technology (ILET), a research project that investigated the establishment of a PhD specialization in Intercultural Educational Technology (IET).
 This was an acknowledgement of the new information and communication technologies that were happening internationally in schools and universities and the importance of these for teacher training and research.
-Follow up papers to this research, co-authored by Davis, noted that the project had highlighted the need to "extend the cultural and theoretical perspectives beyond the historically dominant European cultures", and that "while the project has also dispelled any naive beliefs as to our ability to effect widespread change in our universities...[it had]... confirmed our belief that communication technologies, blended with faculty collaboration and limited student travel, make potent ingredients for the preparation of the next generation of leaders of educational technology."
+Follow up papers to this research, co-authored by Davis, noted that the project had highlighted the need to "extend the cultural and theoretical perspectives beyond the historically dominant European cultures", and that "while the project has also dispelled any naïve beliefs as to our ability to effect widespread change in our universities...[it had]... confirmed [the] belief that communication technologies, blended with faculty collaboration and limited student travel, [made] potent ingredients for the preparation of the next generation of leaders of educational technology".

 In 2013, Davis was a Principal investigator along with Julie Mackey in collaborative research in a New Zealand school that explored what successful leaders did to integrate digital technologies and how teacher capability could be improved as a result.
 The study found effective leaders ensured that the relevance of IT learning was aligned with the school's vision, that teachers were supported to experience the new technologies before using them in their classes and increasing the expectation of staff to be innovative risk-takers, committed to using these to improve student learning.